digipolisgent/api-guidelines/Guidelines.md

 ### 17.1 URL Construction
 #### 7.1.2 Business domain and service namespace

-In any URI, the first two nouns (which may be singular or plural, depending on the situation) SHOULD be considered a "Business domain" and a “Service namespace”.
+In any URL, the first two nouns (which may be singular or plural, depending on the situation) SHOULD be considered a "Business domain" and a “Service namespace”.
 Business Domains and Service namespaces SHOULD reflect the customer's perspective on the (business) service boundary.

-The Service Facotry will provide a business domain that you MUST put before a service namespace that you CAN choose.
+The Service Factory will provide a business domain that you MUST put before a service namespace that you CAN choose.
+Contact us [by mail](mailto:servicefactory@digipolis.gent) to receive the latest overview.

 Do not use acronyms.
 Use small caps and underscore _ for <space> (governs all of the url and messages).